Today is the day! We are visiting the Hubbard glacier. The raison d’etre of our Alaskan cruise on board the Celebrity Infinity.

 We are currently inside the Yakutat Bay.
 Yakutat Bay is a 29-km-wide bay off the the gulf of Alaska.
 As we head further inside, the bay narrows and it becomes Disenchantment Bay.
 This is where we will come face to face with the Hubbard Glacier.

-Around 8.30 a.m., we head over to the Constellation lounge at the very front of the ship.
-The die hard Glacier watchers are already here.
-We take up a couple of seats by a window, but soon I’m jumping around switching between the lounge to the outside deck to capture the best views of the glacier.
+0830: We head over to the Constellation lounge at the very front of the ship.
+The die-hard Glacier watchers are already here.
+We take up a couple of seats by a window, but soon I’m jumping around switching between the lounge and the outside deck to capture the best views of the glacier.

 Named after Gardiner Hubbard, the Hubbard glacier is the largest tidewater glacier in North America.
-Its 76 miles long and 1,200 feet deep.
+It is 76 miles long and 1,200 feet deep.
 In contrast to many other glaciers around the world, it has been “advancing” ever since its discovery.
 Every year, snow falls on to the glacier and hardens to form glacier ice.
 As the glacier grows, it becomes heavier, it pushes itself forward, essentially becoming a frozen, (very) slow moving river.
 Where it meets the ocean, the wall of the glacier starts melting and breaking into the ocean in a process know as calving.
-When the rate at which a glacier is pushing itself forward is more than the rate its calving, the glacier is said to be advancing.
-When the reverse occurring it is retreating.
+When the rate at which a glacier is pushing itself forward is more than the rate it is calving, the glacier is said to be advancing.
+When the reverse occurs (i.e. it calves quicker than it grows) it is retreating.
 Most glaciers around the world are now retreating, so Hubbard is one of the few exceptions.

 As we get closer to the glacier, huge chunks of ice start to float past the ship.
 The biggest probably the size of a 4 by 4 vehicle.
 This is re-assuring as I really don’t want to end up in a Titanic scenario.

 Cruising through Yakutat bay and Disenchantment bay takes great skill.
-So the cruise ship has picked up a pilot who specializes in these waters early in the morning, even before most of the passenger get out of bed, to navigate us safely through the waters.
+So the cruise ship has picked up a pilot who specialises in these waters early in the morning (even before we got out of bed), to navigate us safely through the waters.

 Now that we are closer, I can see the face of the glacier better.
-Its not smooth like I had imagined, but rough and jagged with a lot of overhangs.
+It is not smooth like I had imagined, but rough and jagged with a lot of overhangs.
 Then without warning, a huge chunk of ice breaks and falls in, creating a plume of white.
-It sound like a clasp of thunder.
+It sounds like a clasp of thunder.
 Another couple of seconds later, it happens again.
 This is the biggest surprise for me.
 I didn’t expect the ice to break off so frequently.

 I could watch it forever.

-The earlier cloudiness has cleared up, and its turned to be a bright sunny day.
-Given the clear conditions, our ship gets to about 2km off the face of the glacier before it has to stop.
+The earlier cloudy sky has cleared up, and it has turned out to be a bright, sunny day.
+Given the clear conditions, our ship gets to about 2 km off the face of the glacier before it has to stop.

 About 20 minutes later, the Captain turns the ship the other way, so now the port side has the glacier view and those of us on the starboard are looking at Yakutat bay.